Yoeri-z/interactive_tree_view/README.md

 - `children`: List of child nodes
 - `expanded`: Whether the node is expanded
 - `attachChild(node)` : attach a child to the node
+- `isLeaf` : a getter boolean that indicates wether the node is a leaf or not.
 - Functions on the visual expansion of the node: `expand()`, `collapse()`, `toggle()`

 All these methods will automatically update the treeview widgets attached to the controller.